SassiBH/contact--Management/README.md

       ```bash
        docker-compose build
        docker-compose up
-6. Create .enc file in the backend folder with the following keys and values
+6. Create .env file in the backend folder with the following keys and values
     ```bash
     DB_HOST=db
     DB_NAME=contactManager